pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 # Arlington PDF Model Grammar Validation Rules

-This document describes some strict rules for the Arlington PDF model, for both the data and the predicates (custom declarative functions that start `fn:`).
+This document describes some strict rules for the Arlington PDF model, for both the data and the predicates (custom declarative predicates that start `fn:`).
 Only some of these rules are currently implemented by various PoCs, but everything is precisely documented here.

 # TSV file rules